protonpass/ios-pass/README.md

 ```

 You should now see the new mocks appear in the `Generated` subfolder of iOSTests target

+# Contributing

+We value and welcome contributions from the community to help make this project better.

+Please note that while we encourage contributions, we have a specific process in place for handling pull requests (PR) and merging changes.
+To ensure a smooth workflow, we manage contributions internally on our GitLab repository rather than directly on GitHub.

+Here's how you can contribute:

+1. **Fork the Repository**: Start by forking this repository to your own GitHub account.

+2. **Make and Test Your Changes**: Create a new branch from `main` in your forked repository, make the necessary changes, ensure that all tests are passing, and commit your changes.

+3. **Submit a PR**: Once your changes are ready for review, you can submit a PR on this repository.
+Our team will review your PR, provide feedback, and collaborate with you if any adjustments are needed.

+4. **Collaborate**: Feel free to engage in discussions and address any feedback or questions related to your PR.
+Collaboration is key to delivering high-quality contributions.

+5. **Finalization**: Once the PR is approved and meets our criteria, it will be merged into our internal Gitlab repository.
+Subsequently, your PR will be closed, and your changes will be incorporated when we periodically synchronize updates to GitHub.

 # License
 The code and data files in this distribution are licensed under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See <https://www.gnu.org/licenses/> for a copy of this license.